There are many traditional Indian recipes which call for the use of ‘khameer’ – the wild yeast starter used to leaven Indian bread.

 If you think you need a little more liquid to get the right consistency, add some lukewarm water to the chana dal and rinse off – use this to adjust the consistency of batter.

-Add a teaspoon of honey, ½ a teaspoon of salt and a quarter cup of melted butter / ghee into the batter.
+Add honey or sugar, ½ salt and melted butter / ghee into the batter.

 Bake the moulds in a preheated oven at 180 degrees for 20-25 minutes or till the tops turn a lovely golden colour.